axemonkey/blog.clivemurray.com/src/pages/guitars.md

 ![Ibanez RG7321](/public/images/2015/05/IMG_4534-600.jpg)

-One day in, oh about 2002 or so, I went out into London with my mates Ian and Steve.
+One day in, oh about 2002 or so, I went out into London with two guitar playing mates.
 All three of us came home with new guitars that day - the other two bought Les Pauls, and I bought [this](http://ibanez.wikia.com/wiki/RG7321).
 It was £299 new, and it was all I needed in a 7-string at that time in that it had 7 strings.
 The pickups were... let’s say "not astounding", but the neck was solid and it played fine when all I needed from it was those 5 extra low notes.

 I’ve recently revisited the world of seven (hence ordering the BlacKat mentioned above) and so this guitar has had a bit of a revamp.
 I switched the tuners for [Hipshot](https://www.hipshotproducts.com/)[Griplocks](http://store.hipshotproducts.com/cart.php?m=product_detail&amp;p=246) (which are excellent) and the awful stock pickups have stepped aside to make way for the [Seymour Duncan](http://www.seymourduncan.com/)[Sentient](http://www.seymourduncan.com/blog/product-news/introducing-the-sentient-78-string-neck-pickup/)/[Nazgûl](http://www.seymourduncan.com/blog/product-news/introducing-the-nazgul/) set so favoured by low-stringers of late, particularly [that Merrow chap](http://www.keithmerrow.com/).